NoMoreMarking/terms-of-service/privacy-statement.md

-This statement underpins the policies, promises and contracts we make with schools relating to the education data that Assembly processes.
+This statement underpins the policies, promises and contracts we make with schools relating to the education data that No More Marking processes.

 In conjunction with this document, you should read the [Glossary of Terms](https://www.nomoremarking.com/glossary) used within this statement, and also elsewhere on our site.